TiepiNL/py4e/README.md

 ## Coursera

 I currently follow the [Python for Everybody Specialization] MOOC at Coursera.
-I use this repo to store my course assignments, and some small projects to practice (perhaps they once become repos on their own).
+I use this repo to store my course assignments, and some small projects to practise (perhaps they once become repos on their own).

 ### Progress